 Digital marketing tools can play a big role in helping nonprofits gain the trust and respect of even the most distinguished community members.
 The most skillful organizations translate a great reputation into donations by ensuring their requests hit all the right notes.

 To learn more about building your organization’s digital presence, check out The Download.
-This free guide is designed to help your nonprofit get more donations and make a bigger difference for those in need.
+This free guide is designed to help you make strategic decisions for your charity marketing efforts to get more donations and make a difference for those in need.